bglarkin/tgr_fun/fungal_ecology.md

     ## Multiple R-squared:  0.1861, Adjusted R-squared:  0.08432
     ## F-statistic: 1.829 on 1 and 8 DF,  p-value: 0.2133

-GF index and biomass weighted relative abundance of pathogens aren’t strongly related.
-We need to find out how total fungal biomass relates to gf_index in defining the relationship with pathogen absolute sequence abundance.
-Essentially, using total biomass as a covariate removes the compositional element of total sequence abundance.
-Since sequence abundance \* biomass, the composite variable, is a product, the diagnostic model should probably be log-log.
+The naïve model shows a positive relationship that isn’t significant.
+Since pathogen mass = pathogen sequence relative proportion \* site biomass, site biomass should also be accounted for in the model if it’s variation is high or if it trends in opposition to proportion of pathogens.
+Since pathogen mass is a product, the relationship should be multiplicative and best modeled in log-log space.
 Check to make sure:

 ``` r
 parest_m_raw  <- lm(patho_abund ~ fungi_mass + gf_index, data = patho_resto)